ehayik/web-scraping-kata/README.md

 ## Web Scrapping Kata

+This project illustrates Web Scrapping challenges and concepts using Selenium, Spring Boot & Docker.

 ## Description

 Web scraping is a technique used to extract large amounts of data from websites whereby the data is